lev-choubine/SEI-project4-proposal/README.md

 As a user, I want to be able to like someone's profile to notify them that I want to chat.

-As a user, I want to be able to edit my profile pictures and information
+As a user, I want to be able to edit my profile pictures and information.

 ## Wireframes
 ### Main